§ 1 Name, Head Office and Fiscal Year of the Association

 - The headquarter is located in Frankfurt am Main / Germany.

-- The Association shall be entered in the Register of Associations.
+- The Association shall be entered in the Register of Associations, if possible.

 - The fiscal year is the calendar year.